Wen-Ying Tsai

-Wen-Ying Tsai (蔡文穎 (Cài Wényǐng, Ts'ai Wen-ying); October 13, 1928 – January 2, 2013) was a Chinese-American pioneer cybernetic sculptor and kinetic artist best known for creating sculptures using electric motors, stainless steel rods, stroboscopic light, and audio feedback control.
+WEN-YING TSAI (蔡文穎 (Cài Wényǐng, Ts'ai Wen-ying); October 13, 1928 – January 2, 2013) was a Chinese-American artist, best known as a pioneer in the field of cybernetic and kinetic sculpture.
+Tsai was an early adopter of an extensive array of innovative materials, such as, but not limited to, Day-Glo pigment, LED lights, fiberglass rods, electric motors, stainless steel rods, stroboscopic light, and audio feedback control.
 As one of the first Chinese-born artists to achieve international recognition in the 1960s, Tsai was an inspiration to generations of Chinese artists around the world.